HackTheBrain/EEG-in-Virtual-reality/README.md

-# EEG-data-viz
+# ⚡️⚡️⚡️
+EEG transformed into immersive sound and virtual reality environment

 ## Who
 *Filip Simonfy* - psychology/social science research/cognitive neuroscience graduate, background in mental health and data analysis, interest in contemporary audial and visual art

-*Michal Simonfy* - designer and visual artist with interest in interactive installations, data processing and human-computer interaction.
+*Michal Simonfy* - designer and visual artist with interest in interactive installations, data processing, and human-computer interaction.

 *Nikola Jajcay* - scientist at Dept. of Nonlinear Dynamics and Complex Systems, Institute of Computer Science and National Institute of Mental Health